steffenbusch/caddy-extra-placeholders/README.md

 | `{extra.time.now.iso_year}`          | The ISO year corresponding to the current ISO week.   |
 | `{extra.time.now.custom}`            | Current time in a custom format, configurable via the `time_format_custom` directive. |
 |                                      | Note: All `extra.time.now.*` placeholders refer to the system's local timezone. |

-These placeholders can be used in Caddyfiles to provide dynamic content and system information in responses.

 ## Building